Prevention Science

 Featured Person

-Rebecca Hebner Roppolo, MPH, is an implementation specialist with the UNC Frank Porter Graham Child Development Institute (FPG) and lead of the Quality and Outcome Monitoring for Improvement Core for the Impact Center at FPG.
-As part of our FPG profile series, we recently spoke with Roppolo to learn more about her work here at the Institute.
+Rebecca Hebner Roppolo, MPH, is an implementation specialist with Frank Porter Graham Child Development Institute at The University of North Carolina at Chapel Hill and lead of the Quality and Outcome Monitoring for Improvement Core for The Impact Center at FPG.
+Rebecca's work includes leadership of the quality and outcome monitoring for active implementation and scale-up of evidence-based prevention/well-being strategies in communities and state, regional, and national service systems.

 Current Projects